davidpattaguan/shadcn-tiptap/README.md

-## THIS IS JUST A BASIC IMPLEMENTATION OF HOW YOU CAN GET TIPTAP EDITOR UP AND RUNNING WITH NEXTJS AND SHADCN UI.
-PS: NOT MAINTAINED :)
-Give it a star if it somewhat helped you I guess?
+# Next.js with Tiptap Editor and Shadcn UI

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a basic setup for integrating Tiptap Editor with Next.js and Shadcn UI.

 ## Getting Started

+1. Clone the repository.
-First, run the development server:
+2. Run the development server:

 ```bash
 npm run dev